Isopod00/FO3_to_CoR_Translation/README.md

  -Simplify.py : Python code generated from our simplification rules for simplifying CoR expressions

  -List_Methods.py : Helper methods for treating lists as if they were sets

+ (We plan to merge the homogeneous and hetergeneous tools together very soon, which should simplify a lot of this and reduce the number of files)